Can I have two home insurance policies on one house?

 This is why mortgage lenders will typically require you take out buildings insurance as soon as contracts are exchanged.

-Once you move to your new home, you’ll need to either cancel the home insurance policy on your old home or transfer it to your new property, if your provider will allow that.
+Once you complete the purchase of your new home, you’ll need to either cancel the home insurance policy on your old home or transfer it to your new property, if your provider will allow that.
 Your premium will be recalculated for the new property.

 If you’ve decided to switch to a new insurance provider for your new home, you’ll need to cancel your old policy.
 Check whether you’ll have to pay a cancellation fee so you can factor that into the cost.